hungmuha/sassy-node/README.md

 Now whenever we save `main.scss`, we'll also be importing `_card.scss` into the mix.

->Protip: `_card.scss` doesn't get compiled when you save it - it only gets compiled when `main.scss` is saved.
+>Protip: `_card.scss` doesn't get compiled when you save it - it only gets compiled when `main.scss` is saved by default (you don't see this in our build, though, because Browser Sync is watching EVERY file for changes).
 This is because it's a partial - if you hate this, remove the underscore to make it a full-blown scss document.
 But be warned - your site will now be making 2 HTTP requests, one for each scss document.

 ### Extending/Inheritance